 If you follow my Instagram, you’ll know I love discount sites and cashback apps.
 Each week when doing my food shopping, I’ll use cashback apps like Shopmimum: it’s really straightforward; you find items on offer and purchase as normal.
 Then you simply scan your receipt and, depending on the offer, you’ll receive either the whole amount or a percentage, e.g. 50% off back via Paypal.
 It’s a bit faffy but these purchases do soon add up!

 I will also ALWAYS check for discounts and vouchers before making a purchase.
 For example, I’m thinking of getting a vlogging camera (since my current one is flip-down which isn’t great for this) so I’ll simply head to that section of Latest Deals and see what the latest offers are on cameras- for example, I can see through Argos, if I was to buy the next version of the Olympus pen EPL8, there’s a £50 discount code!)
+Don’t forget cashback on your purchases here: I use Quidco myself and Lotty Earns has a great in-depth guide on getting starting with it if you are new to cashback sites!

 3. Photograph EVERY receipt